sagieppel/convert-image-into-seamless-tileable-texture/README.md

 --blurring

-Size of Gaussian blur used to make merging softer and more gradual.
+How smooth/blurry the transition should be, Size of Gaussian blur used to make merging softer and more gradual.
 Use odd numbers only larger numbers meaning higher blurryness. (default: 3)

 --maintain_size
 default=False  maintain the image's original size, if this is true resize  the image at the end of the process to match its original size